leolanese/Angular19-API-Observable-Signal/README.md

 ```

 - `SoC`
-This example demonstrates the separation of concerns between the `service (responsible for fetching data)`,
+This example demonstrates the separation of concerns between the:
+`service (responsible for fetching data)`,
-the `smart component (responsible for handling business logic and passing data to the dummy component)`,
+`smart component (responsible for handling business logic and passing data to the dummy component)`,
-and the `dummy component (responsible for rendering the UI)`.
+`dummy component (responsible for rendering the UI)`

 - `Function-based Interceptor`:
 It also showcases the usage of an interceptor to log HTTP requests and responses.